PTK12/MagicSage/README.md

 ## Problems

-Implicit multiplication are currently unsupported.
+Implicit multiplication is currently unsupported.
 MagicSage currently does not have extensions set up for VS Code, Atom or Sublime Text.